Field Manual · AI in DAM

 3. Evaluate AI Features in Leading DAM Platforms

 Modern DAM vendors offer varying levels of AI integration.
 Evaluating capabilities neutrally helps you make informed decisions: Aprimo: Offers AI-driven content tagging, brand compliance checks, and smart content recommendations through Aprimo AI and integrations with Azure Cognitive Services.
 Bynder: Uses AI for automatic metadata tagging, duplicate detection, and smart filters to improve search relevance.
 Adobe Experience Manager (AEM): Leverages Adobe Sensei for visual recognition, smart cropping, and automated asset insights.
 Brandfolder: Features proprietary AI for asset recognition, duplicate prevention, and contextual metadata enrichment.
-Cloudinary: Provides AI-based image and video analysis, auto-categorisation, and adaptive format optimisation.
+Cloudinary: Provides AI-based image and video analysis, auto-categorization, and adaptive format optimization.
 Each solution varies in complexity, accuracy, and configurability.
 Choose a platform that aligns with your existing workflows and scalability goals.

 4. Prepare Your DAM Data for AI Implementation

 AI thrives on clean, structured data.
 Before enabling AI features, audit your existing assets and metadata.
 Remove duplicates and low-quality assets.
-Standardise metadata fields (e.g., title, description, keywords, usage rights).
-Normalise taxonomies to ensure consistency.
+Standardize metadata fields (e.g., title, description, keywords, usage rights).
+Normalize taxonomies to ensure consistency.
 Map relationships between asset types (e.g., product → campaign → region).
 The cleaner your data, the better your AI will perform.
 Poor metadata structures can confuse AI algorithms, leading to inaccurate tagging or irrelevant search results.

 5. Start Small with Pilot Projects